zzzprojects/learn-orm/tutorials/ssis/packages.md

 A data flow consists of the sources and destinations that extract and load data, the transformations that modify and extend data, and the paths that link sources, transformations, and destinations.

  - Before you can add a data flow to a package, the package control flow must include a Data Flow task.
- - The Data Flow task is the executable within the SSIS package that creates, orders and runs the data flow.
+ - The Data Flow task is the executable within the SSIS package that creates, orders, and runs the data flow.
  - A separate instance of the data flow engine is opened for each Data Flow task in a package.

 ### Connection Managers (Connections)